bobholt/coding-standards/src/documents/pages/css.html.md

 The second component of a web page is the presentation information contained in the Cascading Style Sheet (CSS.)
 Web browsers successful implementation of CSS has given a whole generation of web authors site-wide control over the look and feel of their web sites.

-Just as the information on a web page is semantically described in the HTML Markup, CSS describes all presentation aspects of the page via a description of its visual properties.
+Just as the information on a web page is semantically described in the HTML markup, CSS describes all presentation aspects of the page via a description of its visual properties.
 CSS is powerful in that these properties are mixed and matched via identifiers to control the page's layout and visual characteristics through the layering of style rules (the "cascade").

 Many of our CSS rules are drawn from the default rules for [CSS Lint](http://csslint.net/).
 These are a collection of best practices from people who have built very large modular web applications.
 We have augmented them with additional recommendations.